Ted Richards: AFL career

-Richards was recruited from Xavier College, with the 27th pick in the 2000 national draft.
+Richards was recruited from Xavier College and Sandringham Dragons with the 27th pick in the 2000 national draft.
+He previously played community football for East Sandringham Zebras and Hampton Rovers.

 He made his senior debut in round 2, 2002 against Richmond and went on to play 33 games, before being traded to the Sydney Swans at the end of the 2005 season.

 In round 6, 2005, he opposed Jonathan Brown, who was returning from a five-match suspension attained from the 2004 AFL Grand Final; Brown kicked eight goals in the game, but despite having only the first three of them kicked on him, Richards was subsequently dropped for the following round, not returning until round 16.
 It was his limited opportunities at the club which ultimately led to him being traded.

 He was traded to Sydney Swans in exchange for pick 19 and 50 and made his debut for them in the first round of 2006, against his old club, Essendon.
 In the second quarter, coach Paul Roos assigned him onto Matthew Lloyd, who had already kicked six first-quarter goals.
 The change paid dividends, as Richards kept his former leader goalless from the start of the second quarter until midway through the fourth.
 Despite this, his old club, Essendon, defeated his new club the Sydney Swans by 27 points, in what would be their only win for the first 16 rounds of the season.
 Later, he became a key contributor in the Swans' defence, occasionally moving forward if required.

 Richards played in the 2006 AFL Grand Final and put in a good effort.
 He was knocked unconscious in the final five minutes, and is said to have lost memory of parts of the game.